Major Code BB1926

-The Honors Tutorial College (HTC) program in business offers exceptional students the opportunity to study the many aspects of business in one-on-one tutorials, small seminars, and conventional class relationships with business faculty.
-Maximum opportunities are afforded for the student to progress beyond the material found in the standard business curriculum.
+The Honors Tutorial College (HTC) program in business offers exceptional students the opportunity to study the many aspects of business in one-on-one small seminar and conventional class relationships with business faculty.
+Maximum opportunities are afforded for the student in progress beyond the material found in the standard business curriculum.
 The program develops students’ research, writing, and presentation skills and provides excellent preparation for the job market or for graduate study.
 Graduates receive a Bachelor of Business Administration degree.
 HTC students take a mix of conventional classes and tutorials.
 The mix tightly integrates students into both the College of Business and the Honors Tutorial College, rather than existing in an honors silo.
 To promote flexibility, students are exempt from many of the distribution requirements required of other business students.
 They are also exempt from course prerequisites and are given preferential scheduling.

 Advising and Monitoring